ibexa/documentation-developer/docs/guide/persistence_cache.md

 ## Layers

-Persistence cache can best be described as an implementation of `SPI\Persistence` that decorates the main backend implementation *(currently: "Legacy Storage Engine")*.
+Persistence cache can best be described as an implementation of `SPI\Persistence` that decorates the main backend implementation, aka Storage Engine *(currently: "Legacy Storage Engine")*.

 As shown in the illustration, this is done in the exact same way as the SignalSlot feature is a custom implementation of `API\Repository` decorating the main Repository.
 In the case of Persistence Cache, instead of sending events on calls passed on to the decorated implementation, most of the load calls are cached, and calls that perform changes purge the affected caches.
 Cache handlers *(Memcached, Redis, Filesystem, etc.)* can configured using Symfony configuration.
 For how to reuse this Cache service in your own custom code, see below.

 ## Transparent cache

-With the persistence cache, just like with the HTTP cache, eZ Platform tries to follow principles of "Transparent caching", this can shortly be described as a cache which is invisible to the end user and to the admin/editors of eZ Platform where content is always returned "fresh".
+With the persistence cache, just like with the HTTP cache, eZ Platform tries to follow principles of "Transparent caching".
+This can shortly be described as a cache which is invisible to the end user (admin/editors) of eZ Platform where content is always returned "fresh".
 In other words, there should be no need to manually clear the cache like it was frequently the case with eZ Publish 4.x.
-This is possible thanks to an interface that follows CRUD *(Create Read Update Delete)* operations per domain, and the fact that the number of other operations capable of affecting a certain domain is kept to a minimum.
+This is possible thanks to an interface that follows CRUD (Create Read Update Delete) operations per domain.

-### Entity stored only once

-To make the transparent caching principle as effective as possible, entities are, as much as possible, only stored once in cache by their primary id.
-Lookup by alternative identifiers (`identifier`, `remoteId`, etc.) is only cached with the identifier as cache key and primary `id` as its cache value, and compositions *(list of objects)* usually keep only the array of primary IDs as their cache value.

-This means a couple of things:

-- Memory consumption is kept low
-- Cache purging logic is kept simple (For example: `$sectionService->delete( 3 )` clears `section/3` cache entry)
-- Lookup by `identifier` and list of objects needs several cache lookups to be able to assemble the result value
-- Cache warmup usually takes several page loads to reach full as identifier is first cached, then the object

 ## What is cached?